By Christine Valentin

 Created in a photography studio in L.A., this mascara boasts an oversized tapered brush and fiber-rich formula to create incredible volume, serious lift and contains olive oil to nourish and soften lashes.
 No clumps, no flakes, just glossy beautiful lashes.
 These glossy fibers sculpt lashes up and out.
 Full exposure also now comes available in a waterproof version which is just as good, if not better!
 What’s better than not looking like you got punched in the face at the end of a hot summer day!?

 A mascara base from Dior that gives lashes up to twice the volume.
 Straight from backstage fashion shows, this mascara base combines the immediate enhancing effect of mascara with the benefits of daily lashcare.
 Lashes are left intensely curled, thickened, lengthened, and primed to heighten the effect of mascara for a better hold.
 Its enhancing formula is infused with hyaluronic acid with plumping properties in addition to Dior’s proprietary Lash Maximizer™ ingredient to help lashes look their best.

-Find Diorshow Maximizer at Sephora online or in departments stores.
+Find Diorshow Maximizer at Sephora online or in department stores.

 Let us know which mascara of these is your favorite!
 We can’t wait to hear what you think!